mongodb/docs/source/tutorial.rst

    'text': 'Another post!'}

-Here we use the special ``"$lt"`` operator to do a range query, and also call :meth:`~pymongo.cursor.Cursor.sort` to sort the results by author.
+Here we use the special ``"$lt"`` operator to do a range query, and also call :py:meth:`~pymongo.cursor.Cursor.sort` to sort the results by author.

 Indexing